chuckstack/chuckstack.github.io/src-ls/stack-architecture.md

 ### Nix Configuration Review

-Here is a breakdown of the [stk-todo-app.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-todo-app.nix) file.
+Here is a breakdown of the [stk-core.nix](https://github.com/chuckstack/chuck-stack-nixos/blob/main/nixos/stk-core.nix) file.
 Before we get into the details, let's first start with the highlights.
-Here is what the stk-todo-app.nix configuration does for you:
+Here is what the stk-core.nix configuration does for you:

-- Updates the PostgreSQL configuration to include the stk-todo-db database
+- Updates the PostgreSQL configuration to include the stk_db database
 - Creates a service to deploy database migrations
 - Creates the [PostgREST](./tool-postgrest.md) user and service to expose an API in addition to the CLI